 The Waterhouse Center + The Kennebunk Inn, Kennebunk

 The rink is open 8 a.m. to 8 p.m. daily.
 The ice gets the Zamboni treatment and there’s even a live web cam so you can see what’s happening.
 Just next door is The Kennebunk Inn, with its Academe Brasserie and Tavern.
 It’s a quiet time of year and the bar is a cozy respite after some skating.
 Order up a glass of wine or a hot toddy or whatever suits you at the full bar.
 The restaurant/bar is open 11:30 a.m. to 9 p.m.
 Tuesday through Saturday.

 Family Ice Center + Rivalries, Falmouth

 The Lee Twombly Pond at Falmouth’s Family Ice Center boasts smooth ice and a warming hut with big tables and a fireplace.
 It’s open 10 a.m. to 9 p.m. daily (weather permitting).
+It’s free to skate for Falmouth residents and $5 for non-residents.
 And just up Hat Trick Drive there’s a Rivalries location filled with pub grub and beer and big TVs.
 The rink and the Rivalries are just far enough from each other that it makes sense to drive from one to the other, but close enough that it seems entirely silly.
 You can get all sorts of drinks at Rivalries – it has a full bar, after all – but a beer just makes sense here.

 Orland H. Blake Skating Pond + Gather, Yarmouth